-While prioritising the financial outcomes of the Portfolio, the Sub-Advisor promotes environmental and social characteristics by integrating the following responsible investment measures into the investment decision-making process:
+While prioritising the financial outcomes of the Portfolio, the Investment Manager promotes environmental and social characteristics by integrating the following responsible investment measures into the investment decision-making process:

-- The Sub-Advisor uses the Columbia Threadneedle Environmental, Social and Governance (ESG) Materiality Rating Model (ESG Materiality Rating Model) to create a portfolio that has a more positive ESG Materiality score than its benchmark, the S&P 500 Index, over rolling 12-month periods.
-To achieve this, the Sub-Advisor favours companies with strong ratings, as assessed by the ESG Materiality Rating Model.
+- The Investment Manager uses the Columbia Threadneedle Environmental, Social and Governance (ESG) Materiality Rating Model (ESG Materiality Rating Model) to create a portfolio that has a more positive ESG Materiality score than its benchmark, the S&P 500 Index, over rolling 12-month periods.
+To achieve this, the Investment Manager favours companies with strong ratings, as assessed by the ESG Materiality Rating Model.
 These ratings indicate how much exposure a company has to financially material ESG risks and opportunities, in areas such as energy efficiency and respect of human rights and workers' rights.
-A strong rating indicates that a company has less exposure to material ESG risks. - The Sub-Advisor excludes companies that: - derive revenue above a particular threshold from certain industries and activities that do not promote environmental or social characteristics; - in its opinion, are in breach of accepted international standards and principles of governance such as, but not limited to, the United Nations Global Compact, the International Labour Organization Labour Standards, and the United Nations Guiding Principles on Business and Human Rights. - In line with its engagement policy, the Sub-Advisor may engage with companies that have poorer ESG Materiality Ratings to encourage improvement of their ESG practices over time on issues ranging from climate change to board independence and diversity.
+A strong rating indicates that a company has less exposure to material ESG risks. - The Investment Manager excludes companies that: - derive revenue above a particular threshold from certain industries and activities that do not promote environmental or social characteristics; - in its opinion, are in breach of accepted international standards and principles of governance such as, but not limited to, the United Nations Global Compact, the International Labour Organization Labour Standards, and the United Nations Guiding Principles on Business and Human Rights. - In line with its engagement policy, the Investment Manager may engage with companies that have poorer ESG Materiality Ratings to encourage improvement of their ESG practices over time on issues ranging from climate change to board independence and diversity.

-The Portfolio promotes environmental and social characteristics but does not commit to holding sustainable investments.
+The Portfolio also holds a minimum proportion (10%) of sustainable investments in companies that make a positive contribution to society and/or the environment.
 It does not use a reference benchmark for the purpose of attaining the environmental and/or social characteristics.